preston0079/Matrix-Calculator-Project/pa1/README.md

 Additional Notes:

 Segments of code taken from queue.c and fileIO.c, they are modified to fit the purposes of this assignment.
-Help recieved from TA by drawing and breaking down problem, no code was copied.